jaxon-php/jaxon-zend/README.md

 Jaxon Library for Zend Framework
 ================================

-This package integrates the [Jaxon library](https://github.com/jaxon-php/jaxon-core) with the Zend Framework 2.
+This package integrates the [Jaxon library](https://github.com/jaxon-php/jaxon-core) with the Zend Framework 2.3+ and 3.

 Features
 --------